In this product guide:

 As with most speed shoes in the adizero line-up, the adios 8 has gotten softer as well.
 The adios 8 also has the roomiest upper to date, so it’s not wrong to say that this is the most easygoing adizero adios ever.
 It’s still a competent speed shoe and racer, except that it’s aligned itself with current trends.

 Even though the adios 8 excels at its role as a short-distance racer, the 27 mm tall rear and 19 mm thick forefoot ensure sufficient comfort during high-cadence runs.
 It’s like the new adios is the old adizero Boston.

 The upper keeps the insides comfortable through its lightweight and distraction-free design.
 The thin mesh shell has excellent ventilation, whereas the fused underlays secure the foot during speed runs.

-The novel geometry of the Continental rubber outsole delivers confidence-inspiring traction on the road.
+The adios 8 swaps the rib-like outsole geometry of the adios 7 for a flatter design.
+Regardless, the Continental rubber outsole delivers reliable traction on the road.

-7) Most comfortable for trail runs: adidas Terrex Two Ultra
+7) Most comfortable for trail runs: adidas Terrex Agravic Ultra

-When a running shoe’s name has the word ‘Ultra’ in it, there’s a strong likelihood that the shoe in question has lots of mileage-friendly comfort.
+When a running shoe’s name has the word ‘Ultra’ in it, you bet that the shoe is comfortable.
+The Terrex Agravic Ultra doesn’t disappoint.

 A softer Boost foam core is wrapped by a firmer EVA foam casing, so there’s cushioning comfort and the stability that’s necessary for off-road running.